-We start with the basics—learning your business and your culture; understanding how a myriad of federal and state laws interact; and being available when you need help.
+Saul Ewing attorneys start with the basics—learning your business and your culture; understanding how a myriad of federal, state, and local laws interact; and being available when you need help.
 When the immediate crisis is over, our goal is to help clients develop a preemptive, strategic approach to employee relations challenges and compliance.
-And we bring a national perspective important to employers with operations in multiple jurisdictions.
+We bring a national perspective important to employers with operations in multiple jurisdictions.
+Our team provides employment counseling that includes:

-- Review and assess policies and practices for potential problem areas
+- Reviewing and assessing policies and practices for potential problem areas

-- Provide practical, in–house training—in plain English—to managers and supervisors on a wide range of issues, including harassment and discrimination, diversity, leave issues, ADA, union organizing, and hiring, evaluation, discipline and discharge
+- Developing and leading practical in–house training—in easy to understand programs —for managers, supervisors, and employers on a wide range of issues, including harassment and discrimination; diversity; leave and disability issues; union organizing; and hiring, evaluation, discipline and discharge

-- Advise clients on the legal and practical aspects of security, risk management and privacy, including: background checks, employee monitoring, theft investigations, protection of confidential information, medical inquiries and exams and employee raiding
+- Advising on the legal and practical aspects of security, risk management and privacy, including background checks, employee monitoring, theft investigations, protection of confidential information, medical inquiries and exams, and employee raiding

-- Conduct internal investigations in sexual harassment, whistle-blower and other employment issues and concerns, which give employers a documented, good faith basis to take action in sensitive cases, and may provide a defense in later litigation
+- Conducting internal investigations on sexual harassment, whistle-blower and other employment issues and concerns, which give employers a documented, good faith basis to take action in sensitive cases, and may provide a defense in later litigation

-- Advise and represent employers on workplace safety (OSHA/MSHA) issues and investigations
+- Advising and representing employers on workplace safety issues and investigations

-- Assist employers needing to reduce or restructure their operations
+- Assisting employers with reducing or restructuring their operations